The ONLY Landscaping Email Marketing Guide You Need

 2. Use segments of your audience to send special offers, and new service announcements to upsell your services.

 3. Invite customers to a relevant landscaping event you’re attending to connect with them using email.
-Make sure to do it while you’re planning for your next lawn care event.
+Make sure to do it while planning your next lawn care event.

 5. Offer free maintenance with a service.
-You’ll not earn with the maintenance, but you’ll get a customer who is going to buy that service from you and will remain your customer until you keep doing maintenance.
+You’ll not earn from the maintenance, but you’ll get a customer who will buy that service from you and will remain your customer until you keep doing maintenance.

 8. Updated a page, added a new service page or published a new blog on your website?
-Email it to people who would find it useful to aid in your website marketing strategy.
+Email it to people who would find it helpful for your website marketing strategy.

 Tracking performance

-A good email marketing solution will help you track number of email opens, and clicks including who clicked what link, conversions, bounces, who unsubscribed and more.
+A good email marketing solution will help you track the number of email opens and clicks, including who clicked what link, conversions, bounces, unsubscribers and more.

-There are some things that software might not be able to help you with – Revenue from emails, ROI, calls that you get because of your emails, and interaction of your website after a user lands on your website from an email link.
+Software might not be able to help you with some things—revenue from emails, ROI, calls you get because of your emails, and website interaction after a user lands on your website from an email link.

-Some of these you can calculate yourself – Revenue, calls, conversion, ROI etc. For example, revenue would depend on the service that a customer buys from you and conversion would depend on what action you consider as a conversion – downloading an ebook from you, creating an account on your platform or booking a free consultation call with you.
+Some of these you can calculate yourself—revenue, calls, conversion, ROI, etc. For example, revenue would depend on the service that a customer buys from you, and conversion would depend on what action you consider a conversion—downloading an ebook from you, creating an account on your platform, or booking a free consultation call.

 For user behaviour on your website, you can use UTM parameters along with your URLs and use Google Analytics/PostHob to see their activity.
-More details on analyzing user behaviour are in our lawn care website creation guide.
+Our lawn care website creation guide provides more details on analyzing user behaviour.

-Side note: email opens is a vanity metric and doesn’t work on iOS users.
-Emails sent to them might be seen as open by default due to privacy features.
+Side note: email opens are a vanity metric and don’t work on iOS users.
+Due to privacy features, emails sent to them might be seen as open by default.

-You can use a free template from Hubspot for tracking your campaigns.
-(Delete what you do not require and add some metrics and targets that you’ve created).
+You can use a free Hubspot template for tracking your campaigns.
+(Delete what you do not require and add some metrics and targets that you’ve created.)

 Want to know more?